 * * *

 Varhi’s fingers twitched, then abruptly clenched inward, grabbing fistfuls of mud into them as he came to.
 The rain was beating down on him heavily.
+Soaking him.
+Sapping his body heat.
 He slowly rose his upper half off the ground with the aid of one hand and elbow pressing himself against the ground, coughing and spitting mud that had gotten into his mouth from having passed out practically face down.
-His steel visor slid off of his head onto the ground with a light metallic clang as he spat.
+His steel visor slid off of his head onto the ground with a light metallic clang as he spat and coughed.

 He didn’t know how long he had been unconscious for.
 Based on the fact he still felt bruising in his body just as badly as he had been before he had collapsed, it didn’t feel like too long.
 Maybe an hour, maybe three…?
 It was practically pitch black out now, regardless...

-He reached out for his visor with a shaky left hand and slowly pushed it back onto his head, then reached for his sword that had fallen next to him at his side and pulled it back downward to support himself again.
+He reached out for his helmet visor with a shaky left hand and slowly pushed it back onto his head, then reached for his sword that had fallen next to him at his side and pulled it back downward to support himself again.
 Thunder crackled loudly above him, making his ears ring.
-The weather sometimes got pretty nasty in this country… He guessed that’s what happened when said country was surrounded by the blasted ocean on all sides.
+The weather sometimes got pretty nasty in this country when it wanted to be… He guessed that’s what happened when said country was surrounded by the blasted ocean on all sides.
 At least it wasn’t particularly windy.
 If it was, he was certain that a decent gust of wind could very well be able to topple him over back onto the ground.

 How did it come to this point?
 The point where he was too weak to be able to even handle some wind...?

-As weak as his body was, his mind was still relatively clear.
+As weak as his body was, his mind was still relatively coherent at least.
 He needed to think about what to do next, and to do that, he needed to brainstorm his current situation.

 So the negatives of his situation right now: